-Are you one of the estimated 400,000 people in Ireland that have health insurance fully or partially paid for by their employers?
+Are you one of the estimated 400,000 people in Ireland who have health insurance fully or partially paid for by their employers?
 Did you know that you may be eligible to claim tax back on such health insurance schemes?

-Many people in Ireland assume that where health insurance is paid or part-paid by an employer, they are not eligible to claim tax relief and are leaving hundreds of euro in unclaimed tax credits on the table every year.
+Many people in Ireland assume that where health insurance is paid or part-paid by an employer, they are not eligible to claim tax relief and are leaving hundreds of euros in unclaimed tax credits on the table every year.

 How is tax relief applied to health insurance?